astropy/astropy/docs/nddata/bitmask.rst

 the status of individual bits.

-One common operation performed on bit field arrays is their conversion to boolean masks, for example by simply assigning boolean `True` (in the boolean mask) to those elements that correspond to non-zero-valued bit fields (bit fields with at least one bit set to ``1``) or, oftentimes, by assigning `True` to elements whose corresponding bit fields have only *specific fields*
+One common operation performed on bit field arrays is their conversion to boolean masks, for example, by assigning boolean `True` (in the boolean mask) to those elements that correspond to non-zero-valued bit fields (bit fields with at least one bit set to ``1``) or, oftentimes, by assigning `True` to elements whose corresponding bit fields have only *specific fields*